Modelling reporting delays for disease surveillance data: Introduction

 \section{Introduction}

 Surveillance systems play a crucial role in managing infectious disease risk.
-The main requirements for a good dengue surveillance system are timeliness, sensitivity and specificity, together with readily interpretable outputs \citep{farrington1996statistical}.
+The main requirements for a {good surveillance system} are timeliness, sensitivity and specificity, together with readily interpretable outputs \citep{farrington1996statistical}.
 Timeliness reflects the speed or delay between steps in a surveillance system \citep{CDCguideline}: the time between the onset of an adverse health event and its report, and the time between report and the identification of trends or outbreaks, for example.

 Disease surveillance in most countries is passive, relying on the cases reported by health care providers from patients seeking care.
 The number of cases reported quite commonly suffers a reporting delay that can vary across localities, being susceptible to the adherence of local health care providers to the reporting protocol, as well as the access of patients to health care.
-Timeliness is also affected by conflicting factors due to the disease incidence: delays may decrease during the high transmission season because of awareness among doctors and patients; conversely, delays may increase during high transmission seasons due to the saturation of the health care system.
-As a result, the true number of occurrences will be under-reported at any point in time.
-This reporting delay plagues many surveillance systems that rely on imperfect reporting systems.
+Timeliness is also affected by conflicting factors due to the disease incidence: delays may decrease during the high transmission season because of awareness among doctors and patients; conversely, delays may increase during high transmission seasons due to the saturation of the health care system. {Reporting delays, especially ones whose structure varies in time, distort the relationship between the reported disease incidence and the true disease incidence.
+Surveillance and warning systems relying on reported incidence to assess risk can therefore be misinformed, if this delay is not somehow corrected.}

+From a statistical perspective, reporting delay is a censoring problem, albeit one for which the {observable (reported)} data will eventually become available. {Note that we make a distinction here between observable data and the truth.
+We term observable those incidence cases that were detected and eventually reported.
+In disease surveillance however, data are always potentially under-reported, i.e. disease cases that were never detected or that were detected but never reported.
+As such, the true disease count is the observable count plus any cases that were {never reported}.
+In this paper, we focus on correcting reporting delay in the observable data, noting that correcting for under-reporting is generally a non-trivial task, requiring additional sources of information such as prior knowledge on under-reporting rates or a sample of fully observed data (i.e. the truth) as discussed in \cite{Stoner2019}.}